CleanCodeReviewer/CleanCodeReviewer/README.md

 - Supports integration with any MCP-compatible client (Claude Code, Cursor, etc.) and multiple LLM providers via LiteLLM.

+## Disclaimer

+CleanCodeReviewer is an independent, open-source tool inspired by widely accepted software engineering principles.
+It is not affiliated with, endorsed by, or connected to Robert C. Martin or the authors of the book 'Clean Code'.

 ## Features

 - **Rule-based Code Review**: Define custom coding standards in yml files